 - White River Crayfish (Procambarus acutus)

-Populations of white-clawed crayfish have declined rapidly since the 1970s and remaining populations are under constant threat due to the introduction of non-native invasive species and associated crayfish plague.
+Populations of white-clawed crayfish have declined rapidly since the 1970s and remaining populations are under constant threat due to habitat loss and the introduction of non-native invasive species and associated crayfish plague.

-Our specialist ecologists have held Natural England survey class licences for white-clawed crayfish for a number of years and are able to devise and carry out appropriate survey strategy for a multitude of project needs.
-We have extensive experience of carrying out non-native invasive crayfish surveys and have authored a number of peer reviewed scientific papers on the subject.
+Our specialist ecologists have held Natural England survey class licences for white-clawed crayfish for a number of years and are able to devise and carry out appropriate survey strategies for the needs of any project.
+We have extensive experience of carrying out non-native invasive crayfish surveys and have authored a number of peer-reviewed scientific papers on the subject.

 We can advise on conservation strategies as well as containment and control measures for non-native invasive species.